msfeldstein/dat-mirror/README.md

 ```
 Now your dat will be hosted by your server, and kept up to date as your site changes.

+If you want to ensure the entire dat has synced before you close your laptop, pass the `--wait` flag to watch the sync state.

 ## Todo

 - Make client a background daemon so if the server isn't currently available it will eventually connect and mirror.
 In the meantime add a dat-mirror sync call